Dragons' Den 2019 is back on BBC Two tonight: Meet the dragons and latest contestants below.

 Touker Suleyman has 40 years experience in retail and manufacturing.
 Originally starting his career in accountancy, Touker is now perhaps best known in business circles as the founder of quintessentially British menswear brand, Hawes & Curtis and the man credited with reinventing the seminal 90s womenswear label, Ghost.

-Dragons' Den airs on BBC Two at 8PM on Sunday night, January 27.
+Dragons' Den airs on BBC Two at 8PM on Sunday nights.